shravan20/nixopus/docs/cli/commands.md

 ### `version`

-Display the current version of the NixOpus CLI.
+Display the current version of the Nixopus CLI.

 **Usage:**
 ```bash